cshaxu/nxvm/README.md

  NXVM has both 16-bit debugger and 32-bit debugger.
 The command usage of 16-bit debugger is almost the same as the MS-DOS debugger, and all the memory addresses are represented in physical address.
 The 32-bit debugger uses linear address format.
 The help command '?' will introduce all available commands supported.

 ### Recorder
-0.Recorder (src/vmachine/debug/record.ch)
+0. Recorder (src/vmachine/debug/record.ch)

  The recorder provides various modes to dump CPU register values and read/write operations at each CPU instruction.

 ### Assembler/Disassembler
-0.i386 Assembler (src/vmachine/debug/aasm32.ch)
+0. i386 Assembler (src/vmachine/debug/aasm32.ch)
-1.i386 Disassembler (src/vmachine/debug/dasm32.ch)
+1. i386 Disassembler (src/vmachine/debug/dasm32.ch)

  The emulator includes an integral assembler and disassembler.
 They translates Assembly codes from/to machine codes.
 All Intel-format x86 instructions are supported.
  The assembler and disassembler are used as a part of debugger, which provides readable instructions to user.